sk13man/WebdriverIO-demo/README.md

-yarn install
-yarn run tests:e2e
+yarn install - to install dependencies and yarn run tests:e2e - to run tests